"Do the best you can until you know better. Then when you know better, do better." - Maya Angelou

 Can I get two puppies at the same time?

 It is not recommended by most Vets or Trainers.
 I have heard of people taking siblings and the pups not developing a relationship with the people because they had each other but I've never seen it first hand.
 I've raised siblings and even multiple pairs of siblings at the same time with no adverse reaction.
-Miniature Schnauzers are extremely people oriented so I would be surprised if it would ever happen in this breed.
+My Miniature Schnauzers are extremely people oriented so I would be surprised if it would ever happen.
 The key is making sure there is plenty of one on one time between you and the puppies.
 If your main reason in getting two puppies is so that they can play together and you don't have to, then that's a bad reason.
 Plus, one puppy is a lot of work, let alone two at once.
 If this is the first puppy you have raised in a long time, I suggest starting with one.
 If you get through the first 3-6 months with the first puppy and are happy and want another, we can get you back on the list for a second.
 Search Google for "littermate syndrome" to research why many people do not recommend getting two puppies at once.
 Also, keep in mind that if you get two dogs close in age, it is more likely that they will pass away in a close time period.
 Getting two puppies from the same parentage, if there ends up being an inherited issue, both puppies could be affected causing twice the heartache at once.

 Should my puppy be crated in the car?

-How do I take junior out for a rest stop (before he is leash trained) without using a leash?
+How do I take junior out for a rest stop?

 Do you dissuade against an underground fence?

 I think a lot of it depends on your situation.
 I actually had an underground fence for several years and really liked it.
 However, I was out in the country away from most neighbors and I never left a dog outside unattended.
 The problem with the underground fence is that it will keep your dog in but won't keep other dogs or animals out.
 So, another dog, coyote, etc. could come in your yard and injure/kill your dog.